Robert Gambier Bolton's Ghosts in Solid Form

 Bolton's method

 Bolton did not even tackle the problem of explanation of the phenomena, nor did he speculate on the nature of spirits: he limited himself to recognizing their actual existence in a sphere distinct from ours, stating that, in the light of the results of his investigations, there could be no more doubt about these facts.
-It is therefore important to examine the method adopted by him for his investigations, precisely because – if its validity is recognized – the results should not be doubted, unless we accuse Bolton himself of fraud, and of complicity or stupidity the various personalities who took part in the séances he organized in collaboration with other researchers, and testified about the reality of the phenomena.
-He himself stated several times that, using his method, it would be possible for any study group to achieve the same results, provided the researchers were not motivated by a prejudicial hostility towards materializations, and the medium had sufficient power.
+It is therefore important to examine the method adopted by him for his investigations, precisely because – if its validity is recognized – the results should not be doubted, unless we accuse Bolton himself of fraud, and of complicity or stupidity the various personalities who took part in the séances he organized, in collaboration with other researchers, and testified about the reality of the phenomena.
+He himself stated several times that, using his method, it would be possible for any study group to achieve the same results, provided the researchers were not motivated by a prejudicial hostility towards the materializations, and the medium had sufficient power.

-From an experimental point of view, Bolton was right: one of the errors regarding materialization phenomena in which some researchers, today as in the past, incur, is to consider the phenomena of mediumistic origin as any other physical phenomenon, that is as independent of the psychic orientation of the observer.
-These researchers thought they could proceed with laboratory methods, without paying due attention to the mediums, often considered almost as guinea pigs, and in any case as people against whom every form of constraint was allowed.
+From an experimental point of view, Bolton was right: one of the errors regarding materialization phenomena in which some researchers, today as in the past, incur, is to consider the phenomena of mediumistic origin as any other physical phenomenon, that is as independent of the mental orientation of the sitters.
+These researchers thought they could proceed with laboratory methods, without paying due attention to the mediums, often considered almost as guinea pigs, and in any case as people towards whom every form of constraint was allowed.
 But nothing justifies this attitude: indeed it is much more probable that mediumistic phenomena – including those of a physical nature – involve psychic energies of a different kind than those of which we are normally aware in the physical dimension.
 According to Bolton, materializations were completely different phenomena from phantasmatic apparitions of essentially visual nature: while these latter could not be touched, the materializations were temporary modelings of bodies of men, women, children and even animals, endowed with specific physical features (often referable to those belonged to people who had lived in this world), and consolidated through matter and energy made available partly by the sensitive and the sitters, and partly also by unknown collaborating entities.
 Since these phenomena have a physical and energetic component, it is understandable that they could be facilitated or hindered even by particular physical conditions, such as light, humidity, temperature or sound waves.
-This was one of the aspects to which Bolton paid particular attention, so as to be able to distinguish favorable from unfavorable conditions for phenomena to occur, and determine the limit conditions that completely inhibit materializations.
+This was one of the aspects to which Bolton paid particular attention, so as to be able to distinguish favorable from unfavorable conditions for the phenomena to occur, and determine the limit conditions that completely inhibit materializations.

 Control conditions for the production of phenomena

 First of all, Bolton took into consideration the light's wavelength (that is the color), establishing in no uncertain terms that the séances would not take place in darkness, since all the events that occurred in the séance-room, as well as the positions and movements of the medium and the sitters had to be controlled and controllable at any moment.
-This condition was meant to rule out the accusation, already obsolete at that time, that all mediumistic phenomena occurred only in complete darkness.
+This condition was meant to rule out the accusation, already obsolete at that time, that all mediumistic phenomena occur only in complete darkness.
 Bolton said that on two occasions he witnessed materializations occurring in daylight, but in any case in his experiments at least a gas lamp was always lit: according to his experiences, both solar and electric light, as well as gas light, could be used, provided they were properly filtered in order to let pass the vibrations of the lower part of the spectrum (towards the red) and not those of the upper part (blue-violet).
 In fact, he found that the latter – which he called actinic, as capable of causing photochemical reactions – had a disruptive effect on materializations.
 Regarding the temperature of the séance-room, Bolton found that those around 18°C were the most suitable for the phenomena to occur: temperatures too harsh in winter or high in summer tended to weaken or completely inhibit materializations.

 It was also appropriate, even if not essential, to have adequate musical vibrations: after conducting a series of experiments with different instruments, Bolton came to the conclusion that the best vibrations were produced by playing harmonium (organ with bellows operated by pedals or an electric motor) or the concertina (a small accordion).
 In every age, different witnesses of mediumistic phenomenology have emphasized the importance of musical vibrations as generators of an energy that helps the manifestations: apparently music is not indispensable, but it has a notable amplifier effect.
 Bolton stated to have obtained, on a couple of occasions, good results even without music, but considered such events as exceptional: as a rule he felt it necessary that a person able to play the instrument took part in the séance, and on some occasions he himself played the keyboard.

 Bolton experimented with various mediums.
 In his opinion it was essential that they were in good health and willing to submit to all the checks needed by the method he used.
-The reference to health conditions is not meaningless if we consider the risks to which the sensitive could be subjected: during some experiments – in which the medium was tied to a chair connected to an electrical alarm mechanism, which would activate if the medium attempted to stand up – weight loss up to 30 kilos of the medium were recorded during the most complete phase of materializations.
+The reference to health conditions is not meaningless if we consider the risks to which the sensitive could be subjected: during some experiments – in which the medium was tied to a chair connected to an electrical alarm mechanism which would activate if the medium attempted to stand up – weight loss up to 30 kilos of the medium were recorded during the most complete phase of materializations.
 Bolton also claimed to have been able to examine at the same time one of the mediums and an entity walking among the sitters with a perfectly formed temporary body: the medium's features were contracted, his limbs almost dry and his trunk twisted, so that he seemed in danger of life.
-For these reasons a doctor had to be always present at séances, who was in charge of ascertaining the medium's health conditions before the sitting and had to intervene in case of need during the same.
+For these reasons a doctor had to always be present at séances, who was in charge of ascertaining the medium's health conditions before the sitting and had to intervene in case of need during the same.

 Even in Bolton's time, mediums capable of producing materializations were very rare, no more than four or five in all of England, and therefore one of the main problems for the experimenters was to ensure the collaboration of these sensitives.
-According to Bolton, the circle of sitters, having an helping function in the production of energies necessary for materializations, had to be formed from a minimum of twelve to a maximum of sixteen persons of both sexes, endowed with adequate scientific education, reliable, animated by sincere. spirit of research and in harmony with each other, all seriously determined to unmask and to denounce any attempt or suspicion of fraud.
-At the same time the sitters had to avoid any hostile or negative thought towards the medium, who with his/her resources and commitment was the indispensable element for the phenomena to occur.
+According to Bolton, the circle of sitters, having an helping function in the production of the energies necessary for materializations, had to be formed from a minimum of twelve to a maximum of sixteen persons of both sexes, endowed with adequate scientific education, reliable, animated by sincere. spirit of research and in harmony with each other, all seriously determined to unmask and to denounce any attempt or suspicion of fraud.
+At the same time the sitters had to avoid any hostile or negative thought towards the mediums, who with their resources and commitment were the indispensable element for the phenomena to occur.

 Since Bolton believed that the sitters formed a kind of human battery, he preferred to alternate, when possible, a man with a woman, who sat in a semicircle around the sensitive on wooden chairs (those that seemed most appropriate were the so-called Viennese chairs, in which the seat surface is circular and perforated).
 The sitters too had to be in good health: a couple of hours before the séance it was advisable to take a bath and wear clean clothes, women in white and men in dark suits.
 They could also have a light meal, but without alcohol or meat.
 These precautions, which may seem excessive, testify to the seriousness of the experimenters' intentions and their awareness of the importance of the goal to be pursued: the confirmation of the reality of the phenomena of materialization.
 Therefore, not only all precautions to prevent any attempts at fraud had to be taken, but also those measures that could prove more favorable for the phenomena to occur.